LuChenLab/SCAPE/README.md

 ### apamix

 Perform the actual alternative polyadenylation events inference.
-If one wants to change the default paramters such as insert size distribution, maximum number of pA sites etc, it can be done by modifying the file "apamix.py".
+If one wants to change the default paramters such as insert size distribution, maximum number of pA sites etc, it can be done by modifying the file "apamix.py" under folder "apamix".

 ```
 Usage: python main.py apamix [OPTIONS]